-Safety devices and equipment must be installed according to the safety instructions and the risk assessment in chapter 2 Safety on page 15.
+Safety devices and equipment must be installed according to the safety instructions and the risk assessment in chapter Safety.

 All safety I/O are paired (redundant), so a single fault does not cause loss of the safety function.
 However, the safety I/O must be kept as two separate branches.